-Ceriodaphnia dubia chronic static renewal survival and reproduction test, Method 1002.0, EPA 821 R 02 013, or the most recent update thereof.
+Ceriodaphnia dubia chronic static renewal survival and reproduction test, Method 1002.0, EPA-821-R-02-013, or the most recent update thereof.
 This test should be terminated when 60% of the surviving females in the control produce three broods or at the end of eight days, whichever comes first.

-Pimephales promelas (Fathead minnow) chronic static renewal 7 day larval survival and growth test, Method 1000.0, EPA 821 R 02 013, or the most recent update thereof.
+Pimephales promelas (Fathead minnow) chronic static renewal 7-day larval survival and growth test, Method 1000.0, EPA-821-R-02-013, or the most recent update thereof.
 A minimum of five (5) replicates with eight (8) organisms per replicate must be used in the control and in each effluent dilution of this test.

-- b.
-The NOEC (No Observed Effect Concentration) is herein defined as the greatest effluent dilution at and below which toxicity that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
+- The NOEC (No Observed Lethal Effect Concentration) is herein defined as the greatest effluent b. dilution at and below which toxicity that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
 Chronic lethal test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution.
-Chronic sub-lethal test failure is defined as a demonstration of a statistically significant sub-lethal effect (i.e., growth or reproduction) at test completion to a test species at or below the critical dilution. - c.
-The conditions of this item are effective beginning with the effective date of the WET limit.
-When the testing frequency stated above is less than monthly and the effluent fails the lethal or sub-lethal endpoint at or below the critical dilution, the permittee shall be considered in violation of this permit limit and the frequency for the affected species will increase to monthly until such time compliance with the No Observed Effect Concentration (NOEC) effluent limitation is demonstrated for a period of three consecutive months, at which time the permittee may return to the testing frequency stated in PART I of this permit.
-During the period the permittee is out of compliance, test results shall be reported on the DMR for that reporting period.
-The purpose of additional tests (also referred to as 'retests' or confirmation tests) is to determine the duration of a toxic event.
-A test that meets all test acceptability criteria and demonstrates significant toxic effects does not need additional confirmation.
-Such testing cannot confirm or disprove a previous test result. - d.
-This permit may be reopened to require chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity.
+Chronic sublethal test failure is defined as a demonstration of a statistically significant sub-lethal effect (i.e., growth or reproduction) at test completion to a test species at or below the critical dilution. - This permit may be reopened to require whole effluent toxicity limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity.